junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

 For the sore throat that often comes with the common cold or flu, antibiotics should usually not be used and will do no good.
 Treat with gargles and acetaminophen.

-However, one kind of sore throat—called **strep throat**, should be treated with penicillin.
+However, one kind of sore throat, called **strep throat**, should be treated with penicillin.
 It is most common in children and young adults.
 It usually begins suddenly with severe sore throat and high fever, often without signs of a cold or cough.
 The back of the mouth and tonsils become very red, and the lymph nodes under the jaw or in the neck may become swollen and tender.

 Give penicillin (p.
 350) for 10 days.
 If penicillin is given early and continued for 10 days, there is less danger of getting rheumatic fever.
 A child with strep throat should eat and sleep far apart from others, to prevent their getting it also.